 When attacking the supply chain, it is typically (but not always) the hardware that is tampered with, especially when some hardware components include built-in firmware.
 Devices can get compromised at any point throughout the supply chain, with the now-rogue device getting delivered to the end user.
 Ensuring a device’s integrity (i.e., that it is what it says it is) is not a simple task.
 Implants can be microscopic and can easily go unnoticed to the human eye, avoiding any suspicion as to the device’s true intentions.

-Further, as they sit on the Physical Layer – Layer 1 – implants do not get detected because security software solutions do not encompass level 1 security.
+Further, as they sit on the Physical Layer of the OSI model, Layer 1 implants do not get detected because security software solutions do not encompass level 1 security.
 Similarly, spoofed peripherals get authorized as a genuine HIDs thanks to Layer 1 manipulation, and thus do not raise any security alarms.
 Moreover, as supply chains are becoming increasingly complex, detecting an attack and its origin is extremely difficult.
 Hence, in many aspects, the supply chain represents the “holy grail” of hardware-based attacks, providing bad actors with access to even the most secured entities.

 One possible way of tampering with the supply chain is through the transportation logistics – if the adversary is aware of the expected transportation route, they may find multiple entry points, whether air or sea freight, and, given enough motivation, a quick “unboxing” and “re-boxing” is not an issue.

 What is physical layer?